ArteusAI/DubbLM/README.md

 An intelligent video dubbing system that uses AI to create natural, context-aware translations and high-quality speech synthesis for video content.

+## Important Notice

+**DubbLM is designed for high-quality, context-aware translation processing, not real-time applications.** This system prioritizes translation accuracy, context understanding, and content adaptation over processing speed.
+The AI thoroughly analyzes conversations, adapts content for specific audiences, and ensures natural speech patterns - processes that require significant computational time.
+Expect processing times that are considerably longer than the original video duration.

 ## How It Works

 The DubbLM process consists of several AI-powered stages: